Ekblad lifts Panthers 2-1 over Flyers in record-tying win - WHIZ News

 Flyers D Keith Yandle, who spent the previous five seasons with Florida, faced the Panthers for the first time since March 21, 2016.
 Yandle appeared in his 940th consecutive game, putting him within 24 of matching Doug Jarvis’ NHL record.
 Yandle’s games-played streak is the second longest in NHL history.

 NOTES: The Flyers have the NHL record for longest home unbeaten streak to begin a season, a 26-game run in which they went 19-0-7 at The Spectrum to begin the 1979-80 season. … Philadelphia hadn’t played at Florida since Feb.
 13, 2020.
-The teams meet only one more time this season, back in Sunrise on March 10. … After a quick trip to Carolina, the Panthers return home Saturday for their first-ever meeting with the Seattle Kraken.
-It’ll be the start of a four-game homestand.
+The teams meet only one more time this season, back in Sunrise on March 10. … After a quick trip to Washington, the Panthers return home Saturday for their first-ever meeting with the Seattle Kraken.
+It’ll be the start of a four-game homestand. … Derick Brassard (lower body) sat out for Philadelphia, and Morgan Frost — a Wednesday morning call-up — played.

 UP NEXT